Birds born in a cage don’t know how to fly

 And then it is the last cages’ turn.

 Some cages are more expensive, more spacious or sunnier.
-Some people rent a cage and others own it.
+Some people rent a cage and some others own it.

 They are humans, trapped in moveable, automobile cages.

-Tens of moveable cages, one behind the other, immobilized, with their drivers honking to move on another five meters, before they stop dead once again, to move on, to go where?
+Tens of moveable cages, one behind the other, immobilized, with their drivers honking to move on another five meters before they stop dead once again, to move on, to go where?

 To the big cage of work.